Prynsess Brazzle Commemorated By Ladot With A Rainbow Halo

 Prynsess Brazzle was a 22-year-old woman who was killed by a hit-and-run driver at the intersection of Pacific and Rose Avenues on August 22, 2021.
 Prynsess was a Georgia native who went to Los Angeles with a mission; she wanted to help people experiencing homelessness.
-Unfortunately, she met her unexpected demise when she was struck by a hit-and-run driver last August.
+Unfortunately, she met her unexpected demise when she was struck by a hit-and-run driver in August of 2021.

 Halos were installed all over the city by the Los Angeles Department of Transportation (LADOT) to commemorate hit-and-run accident victims like Prynsess.
 The halos were placed to mark the locations where irresponsible drivers killed these innocent victims.